dombrant/100-days-of-code/r1-log.md

 ### R1D94 (June 15th, 2018)
 Today I did the last major piece of refactoring for my Blurry Image Load library.
 I also got the Gulp build working.
 All of which took less time than I was anticipating.
 Now I need to touch up the README and it should be ready to be merged into the master branch.

+### R1D95 (June 16th, 2018)
+Today I got closer to being done with version 2.0 of my Blurry Image Load library.
+I've finished all the CSS and JS work necessary, now I just need to update the README and CHANGELOG, and then merge it into the master branch.